AntumMT/mod-wdata/README.md

 It takes a little work to read from & write to data in the world directory. `wdata` aims to make that easier by utilizing just two simple methods.

+This mod is essentially an alternative to Minetest's built-in [StorageRef][] & was created before I realized the implementation existed.
+Some may still find wdata useful as it does allow for customizing sub-directories & filenames.

 ### Licensing:

 - [MIT](LICENSE.txt)